divriots/whats-new/src/pages/2022-05-11/new-story.to.design-support.md

   label: Learn more

 ---
 Backlight is now supported by[ story.to.design](https://story.to.design).
-Simply past your Backlight's design system URL into the plugin to generate a Figma UI-kit straight from your design system's stories.
+Simply paste your Backlight's design system URL into the plugin to generate a Figma UI-kit straight from your design system's stories.